After numerous questions about the relationship between solar panel power and inverter power, I decided to put together this blog post.

 So, you can quite reasonably upsize and downsize, within the rules, depending on what you are trying to achieve but importantly, the inverter needs to be able to handle it.

-To a case in point, we quite regularly sell systems that are downsized (on the inverter) for cost and performance maximisation and where we have components that are ideally matched.
+To a case in point, we quite regularly see systems that have a smaller inverter size than solar panel size for cost and performance maximisation and where we have components that are ideally matched.
 For example, a 315 Watt (DC) LG Neon solar panel matched to an Enphase 250 Watt (AC) inverter.
 This is oversized by 21% so well within the rules and as described above, it actually makes outstanding use of the capacity and avoids any wastage.
-However, in perfect solar conditions for small periods of time this can lead to “clipping” where (for example) the panel wants to produce more energy but is limited by the inverter.
+However, in perfect solar conditions for small periods of time this can lead to “clipping” where the panel wants to produce more energy but is limited by the inverter.

 Several customers have asked about the amount and value of lost energy due to clipping in overclocked systems like this and there are two versions of the simple answer.
 Firstly, although you may lose some energy when and if you clip, it will be for a short duration.
 As the great guys from AC Solar Warehouse wrote in a paper on the topic recently,the value of that energy (assuming it was offsetting at 30c kWh is about “29.6c per solar panel per year”, or $2.96 per year on a 10 panel system.